VaheTheBuffet/rust_engine/README.md

-Reasonably optimized Minecraft-like voxel game written in Rust Uses a custom engine that interfaces OpenGL and Vulkan
+Reasonably optimized Minecraft-like voxel game written in Rust<br>
+Uses a custom engine that interfaces OpenGL and Vulkan

 WASDQE + mouse for movement